HEAT PUMP

 Need for maintenanceAverage (filters to be cleaned)High (Filter + condenser to be cleaned)

-Electricity consumptionHighLow (approx. 30% less than a condensation model)
+Electricity consumptionHighLow (about 30% less than a condensing model)

 Slower drying cycles with a heat pump dryer

 Where a condensation dryer uses a basic heating element to heat the air and dry the clothes, a PAC dryer uses the ambient air in the room via a heat pump.
-As a result, the temperature rise of the air in the drum is much less violent, extending the drying cycle by 30 minutes to 1 hour.
+Consequently, the rise in temperature of the air in the drum is much less violent, which lengthens the drying cycle from 30 minutes to 1 hour.

-What's more, the final air temperature reached in the drum is not as high with a heat pump model.
-In fact, a condensation dryer can reach an air temperature of 80°C, whereas heat pump models are limited to 55 or 60°C. This means longer drying times.
+In addition, the final air temperature reached in the drum is not as high with a heat pump model.
+Indeed, a condensation dryer can reach an air temperature of 80°C, while heat pump models are limited to 55 or 60°C. This extends the drying time.

 Air heating technology

-The condensation dryer uses a conventional heating element, as in evacuated models.
+The condensing dryer uses a conventional heater as in the vented models.
 Electricity is converted into heat.
-This is a costly process in terms of electricity, which enables high air temperatures to be reached for faster drying, but which can damage the linen.
+This is an expensive process in terms of electricity, which allows to reach high temperatures of air to dry faster, but which can damage the linen.

 The heat pump dryer uses an air-to-air heat pump.
-In other words, the heat pump uses the air in the room where the dryer is located (bathroom, laundry room, etc.) to extract its calories and transfer them to the air in the dryer drum.
-This process exists thanks to the refrigerant circuit that makes up the heat pump: evaporation of the refrigerant in the room air, condensation in the drum air.
+This means that the heat pump uses the air in the room where the dryer is located (bathroom, laundry room, etc.) to extract its calories and transfer them to the air in the dryer drum.
+This process exists thanks to the refrigerant circuit that makes up the heat pump: evaporation of the refrigerant in the air of the room, condensation in the air of the drum.

 Heat pump technology also requires electricity to operate, but about 75% to 80% less than a resistor to return the same energy to the air.
-Hence the savings we'll talk about later.
+Hence some of the savings we'll talk about later.

-Purchase price of a heat pump dryer vs. a condensation dryer
+Purchase price of heat pump dryer vs. condensation dryer

 For condensation dryers, a good appliance costs about 350 to 400€, but can also cost more depending on the brand chosen.